COMP2150-24s1/level-design-assessment-HazeyWazy/README.md

 ## Generative AI Use Acknowledgement

-Use the below table to indicate any Generative AI or writing assistance tools used in creating your document.
-Please be honest and thorough in your reporting, as this will allow us to give you the marks you have earnt.
-Place any drafts or other evidence inside this repository.
-This form and related evidence do not count to your word count.
-An example has been included.
-Please replace this with any actual tools, and add more as necessary.

-### Tool Used: ChatGPT
+### Tool Used: ChatGPT 3.5
-**Nature of Use** Finding relevant design theory.
+**Nature of Use** Checking grammar mistakes and correcting punctuations.

 **Evidence Attached?** Screenshot of ChatGPT conversation included in the folder "GenAI" in this repo.

-**Additional Notes:** I used ChatGPT to try and find some more relevant design theory that I could apply to my game.
-After googling them, however, I found most of them were inaccurate, and some didn't exist.
-One theory mentioned, however, was useful, and I've incorporated it into my work.
+**Additional Notes:** I used ChatGPT to check grammar mistakes and to correct punctuations.
+I read through the suggestions and incorporated some of the phrasing into my writing.

-### Tool Used: Example
-**Nature of Use** Example Text

-**Evidence Attached?** Example Text

-**Additional Notes:** Example Text